python-can-define-radio/python-course/classroom_activities/Ch02_Advanced/01_numpy.md

 This will create an evenly spaced array of 10 data points between 0 and 5 including 5 as the last data point.
 If `endpoint=False` was used it would give an array of 10 evenly spaced data points between 0 and 4.5 (not including the stop of 5).
 An optional approach would be to use `np.arange` which is similar to linspace, but uses a step size (instead of the number of samples).
+However, the [numpy docs](https://numpy.org/doc/stable/reference/generated/numpy.arange.html) show that `np.arange` has numerical stability issues, so `np.linspace` is generally preferred.

 ```python3
 ## To create the same array as the previous example with endpoint=False